 - The penalties that may be imposed upon students for drug above violations occurring on College property, as defined above.

 POSSESSION, SALE AND/OR CONSUMPTION OF NON-PRESCRIPTION AND ILLEGAL DRUGS

 No student may be in illegal possession of, deliver, dispense, distribute, administer, manufacture or wholesale any controlled substance, including marijuana, narcotics, hallucinogens, and other chemical analog or drug-related paraphernalia prohibited by State or Federal Drug Laws.
 (Federal law requires that students be informed that Federal and State laws prohibit possession and/or use of illicit drugs.
 Faith International University complies with Federal and State laws regarding illicit drugs.
-The university reserves the right to investigate any suspicious activity regarding nonprescription and illegal drugs.
+The College reserves the right to investigate any suspicious activity regarding nonprescription and illegal drugs.
 Investigation may include but is not limited to classroom and/or vehicle inspection, canine drug scan or drug screening in cases of strong suspicion of drug use.
 (Refusal to submit to these measures at time of request may be viewed as strong evidence, which may result in suspension.)

 Drugs and/or alcohol use contribute to:

 - 70% of all drowning deaths